springernature/frontend-playbook/writing/house-style.md

 All of the advice in the [plain English](#plain-english) section applies.
 Additionally:

 - Expand acronyms the first time you use them, and limit their use thereafter e.g. "Avoid the use of TLAs (Three Letter Acronyms)".
-- When defining technical requirements, you may use the keywords defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) for those requirement levels, e.g. "MUST", "SHOULD", "OPTIONAL".
+- When defining technical requirements, you may use the keywords defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) for those requirement levels, e.g. "MUST", "SHOULD", "OPTIONAL", etc.

 ## Frontend or front-end